Carbon-Twelve-C12/supernova/btclib/docs/emissions_framework.md

 ## Miner Classification

-Miners in the SuperNova network are classified based on their environmental commitment:
+Miners in the supernova network are classified based on their environmental commitment:

 1. **Green Miners**: Directly using verifiable renewable energy (80%+ renewable)
 2. **REC-Backed Miners**: Using Renewable Energy Certificates to offset grid electricity